-On 1 September 2024, the Defence Trade Controls Amendment Act 2024 and supporting Defence Trade Legislation Amendment Regulations 2024 commenced, changing Australia’s defence export controls laws in 2 major ways:
+On 1 September 2024, the Defence Trade Controls (DTC) Amendment Act 2024 and supporting Defence Trade Legislation Amendment Regulations 2024 commenced, changing Australia’s defence export controls laws in 2 major ways:

 • A licence-free environment was established, waiving permit requirements for most military and dual-use goods and technology transferred between Australia, the United Kingdom and United States.